VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 # Project Template

-In this file, we give you some general guideline and advices for the project.
+In this file, we give you some general guideline and advices for this project.
 You need two components:

 1. Python 3.6
 1. gurobi